nathancarter/weblurch/doc/plan.md

    project web space) core dependencies that anyone can use, and the integrity of a course (or the whole Lurch project!) is not dependent on the state of any individual's Dropbox folder.

+But the way I expect to proceed immediately is by implementing [jsfs](http://github.com/nathancarter/jsfs) first, and then using that as a mock filesystem that's always present.

 ## Extending the Editor